3dharmadev/HUMAN-RESOURCE-MANAGEMENT-SYSTEM/README.md

 # Human Resource Management System
 <h4> This project was building using JSP , Servlet ,core java,
   JDBC,MySQL .
-The core working of this project is to develop an manager employee application where manager/admin can give projects to employee with perticular department where employee will work on that project qfter completion of task he or she can update project xompletion status</h4>
+The core working of this project is to develop a admin employee distributed application where manager/admin can give projects to employee with perticular department  ,change employee department , add manager to department where employee will work on that project qfter completion of task he or she can update project xompletion status</h4>